 - Sleeping bag

 The advanced tandem canoeing course starts at 10:00am on saturday morning at Zonnemaire (NL) for open water and Maaseik (B) or Barvaux (B) for moving water and ends on sunday at 4:00pm.
 The location is selected some days in advance depending on the weather forecast and water levels on the Meuse.
-We will be staying on a small nature camping next to Lake Grevelingen.
+We will be staying on a small camping next to the water.